Pepecc/Pepecc/README.md

 - 👋 Hi, I’m @Pepecc.
-Recently I finished DAM grade (software developer)
+Last year I finished DAM grade (software developer)
 - In my repository, I will upload my personal projects
 - 👀 I’m interested in programming languages like Javascript, Python, Kotlin and Java.
-- 🌱 I’m currently working in a project with Node JS and in my free time I am learning React Native framework
+- 🌱 I’m currently working in a project with Node JS.

 <!---
 Pepecc/Pepecc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.